django-cms/django-classy-tags/docs/reference.rst

     .. attribute:: breakpoints

-        A *copy* of the brekapoints in this options
+        A *copy* of the breakpoints in this options

+    .. attribute:: blocks

+        A *copy* of the list of tuples (blockname, alias) of blocks of this tag.

     .. attribute:: current_breakpoint